WTC VCF Payouts for Asthma

 Most people who filed a VCF claim did so for a respiratory ailment during the first several years the fund was available to them.
 In addition to asthma, common conditions included chronic obstructive pulmonary disease (COPD), interstitial lung disease, sleep apnea, and gastroesophageal reflux disease (GERD).
 VCF rules adapted later to add more than 75 types of cancer as well as orthopedic illness.

 Understanding Eligibility for WTC VCF Payouts for Asthma

-According to information published at vcf.gov, anyone applying to receive WTC VCF payouts for asthma must meet six specific criteria.
+According to information published at vcf.gov, in order to receive WTC VCF payouts for asthma, you must meet six specific criteria.
 These include: